 Private use of employer-provided vehicles

-Other BIK issues
+Other Benefit-in-Kind issues

 Chauffeur driven cars

-There may be two Benefit in Kind (BIK) charges for chauffeur driven cars.
+There may be two Benefit-in-Kind (BIK) charges for chauffeur driven cars.
 A charge for:

 • the provision of the car